15 Best Sunset Hikes on Oʻahu, Hawaiʻi

 Distance: 4.7 miles / 7.6 km

-Generally speaking, Wiliwilinui Ridge is not a sunset hike, and if you are driving up late in the afternoon, the security will tell you the same prior to entering the private neighborhood.
+That said, Wiliwilinui Ridge is generally not considered a sunset hike, and if you are driving up late in the afternoon, the security for the private neighborhood below the trailhead may turn you away if you arrive too close to sunset.

-However, as long as you arrive with more than two and a half hours to go before sunset, you can hike up the ridge and take your time on the way back down while enjoying the sunset.
-Just don’t forget to drop your parking pass off with security on your way out.
+However, as long as you arrive with more than two and a half hours of daylight, you can hike up the ridge and take your time on the way back down, enjoying the best of golden hour high in the Koʻolaus before making the fairly straightforward hike back to the trailhead!

 Read My Separate Post: Wiliwilinui Ridge Trail